frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-lab1.md

 self.scan_sub = self.create_subscription(LaserScan, '/scan', self.clbk_laser, qos_profile_sensor_data)-->

-Hint 2: The parameters you are going to want to tweak are the following:
+Hint 2: The parameters you are going to want to tweak are the following: {: .notice--info}
 - the lidar angles
 - the linear speed
 - the angular speed